madhav126/DRPNLP/DRP/README.md

-# Disaster Response Pipeline Project
+# Disaster Response Pipeline
-This project is to classify disaster response messages through machine learning.
+In this project, the Natural Language Processing will be used to process the data from disaster responses.

 ## Content
 - Data